-Decarceration of some form is inevitable.
-Debt, technological innovations, and political narratives seem to be turning the tide against congregate prison settings.
-In its wake, subtle and precise practices of control like ankle monitors, digitally regulated antipsychotics, and "therapeutic confinement" in drug treatment centers, psych wards, for-profit psychiatric hospitals, and nursing homes are likely to become more common without widespread resistance and refusal.
+Decarceration of some form looks very likely.
+Debt, technological innovations, and political trends seem to be turning the tide against large congregate prison settings.
+In its wake, subtle and precise practices of control like ankle monitors, digitally regulated antipsychotics, and "therapeutic confinement" in drug treatment centers, psych wards, for-profit psychiatric hospitals, and nursing homes are likely to become more common without widespread resistance or even recognition.
 It is vital to recognize the violence of the state's benevolence and contest such "improvements," the result of which is to spread the logic, forms, and spaces of incarceration beyond the prison's walls.

 Shelter and Respite for All

 Somewhere to go when you can't go somewhere else.

 Spaces of healing and respite are sorely needed.
 Respite houses or centers are spaces of refuge staffed by peers for the distressed and distraught to go relax and express their emotions and thoughts.
 At the moment, they are few and far between despite their simplicity and efficacy.
 Independent social groups like the Hearing Voices Network have popped up around the country offering similar spaces of care and openness.
 Respites and social groups do not make money, and they are run by nonprofessionals who often do not ask those seeking connection and respite to change themselves, which means they will be resisted at every turn in the US and likely remain small and marginal.
 For the respite house model to offer a real radical change in mental health care in this country, respites would need to be opened and staffed by sympathetic peers in every city in the country, something which at present appears distant.
 How can alternative initiatives link up with larger social movements?
 What other places and practices can offer needed asylum to those in need?